shashwatasati/sip-calculator/replit.md

 - Bar charts for withdrawal projections
 - All charts responsive and interactive

-### Export Functionality
-- PDF reports with calculation summary and inputs
-- Excel spreadsheets with detailed yearly breakdowns
-- Both formats include all calculation parameters
+### Branding & Legal
+- **Header**: Global sticky header on all pages with Calculator logo icon, "Financial Calculators by Shashwat Asati" branding, and link to shashwatasati.com
+- **Footer**: Copyright notice "© 2025 shashwatasati.com" and "Made with ❤️ by Shashwat Asati" on all pages
+- **Disclaimer**: Educational use disclaimer positioned at bottom of each calculator page for legal compliance
+- All branding elements link to shashwatasati.com for blog traffic

 ### Calculation History
 - Save calculations with custom names to PostgreSQL database